-Objective 2: Work towards achieving urban forest sustainability.
+Objective 1: Work towards achieving urban forest sustainability.

 The Criteria and Indicators framework is a useful tool for assessing progress towards achievement of urban forest sustainability.
-By the end of the 20-year horizon of this UFMP, all aspects of the urban forest management program should rank as "good" or "optimal" in the assessment of 29 Criteria and Indicators (Appendix 2 - Criteria and Indicators baseline assessment).
-Criteria already ranked as "good" or "optimal" should be maintained at these rankings and, where possible, should be improved upon.
+By the end of the 20-year horizon of this UFMP, all aspects of the urban forest management program will rank as "good" or "optimal" in the assessment of 30 Criteria and Indicators (Appendix 2).
+Criteria already ranked as "good" or "optimal" will be maintained at these rankings and, where possible, will be improved upon.

-Objective 3: Enhance urban forest protection and establishment.
+Objective 2: Enhance urban forest protection and establishment.